stfc/cloud-docs/source/howto/RunWebServerInDockerContainer.rst

   sudo systemctl enable docker && sudo systemctl start docker

-Check that you are using our dockerhub mirror as described here: :ref:'check_docker_hub_mirror'.
+Check that you are using our dockerhub mirror as described here: :ref:`check_docker_hub_mirror`.

 Pull the docker image for the nginx webserver